Skip to main content

 Its not quite so haphazzard as it appears.
 With knowledge of timelords and technology well beyond Earths current knowledge.
 We find the the Kaveetch are refugees of the Sontarans.

-Episode 2 takes us on a slightly different path the one the ones that’s expected, as a dungeon with some gruesome remains is where the Doctor and Peri effectively escape to.
-With the Sontarans turning up to look for their lost patro, things go from bad to worse.
+Episode 2 takes us on a slightly different path the one the ones that’s expected.
+A dungeon with some gruesome remains is where the Doctor and Peri effectively escape to.
+With the Sontarans turning up to look for their lost patrol, things go from bad to worse.

-Its late into part 3 where we get some idea of the first sontarans as the title references.
-To have the back story filled in add flavour to the monsters.
-Here it does wonder of the adventure as you being to unstersatbd the dynamics of the Sontarans and Kaveech and why there so intwined.
+It's late into part 3 where we get some idea of the 'first sontarans' that the title references.
+To have the back story filled in adds flavour to the monsters.
+Here it does wonders for the adventure as you begin to understand the dynamics of the Sontarans and Kaveech ,and why they're so intwined.

 There are one or two twists, turns and surprises, each one well written.
 Some good characterisation.
-Though its not perfect, it a pity it don’t get made.
+Though it's not perfect, its a pity it didn’t get made.

 Comments